A HISTORY OF THE INCAS AND THEIR DAILY LIFE

 The Inca empire was like a pyramid with the Sapa Inca at the top.
 The empire was divided into 4 regions ruled by men called opas.
 Below them there were more layers of government.

 Furthermore although they never invented writing the Incas kept records with a device called a quipu.
-It was a cord with strings of different thickness and colours hanging from it.
+It was a cord with strings of different thickness and colors hanging from it.
 Knots were tied at different positions in the strings.
-The colour and thickness of the strings and the positions of the knots all meant something.
+The color and thickness of the strings and the positions of the knots all meant something.

 The Incas did not have prisons.
 Instead for serious crimes such as murder, stealing and blasphemy offenders were executed by being pushed off a cliff.
 Less serious crimes were punished by cutting off the hands or blinding.

-The Incas were polytheists (they worshipped several different gods).
+The Incas were polytheists (they worshiped several different gods).
 The most important god was Inti, the sun god.
-The Incas also worshipped Quilla the moon goddess, wife of the sun.
-They also worshipped Illapa god of thunder, who controlled the rain.
+The Incas also worshiped Quilla the moon goddess, wife of the sun.
+They also worshiped Illapa god of thunder, who controlled the rain.

 The Incas had a host of priests and priestesses to serve their gods in temples throughout the empire.
 Priests were also surgeons who performed simple operations.
 Patients chewed coca leaves to dull the pain.
 Priests bit the heads of a type of ant and used the jaws as clips to close wounds.

-The Incas sometimes practised human sacrifice but it was rare.
+The Incas sometimes practiced human sacrifice but it was rare.

 Incas knew of the bow and arrow but they relied mainly on the sling and stone.
 It is a surprisingly accurate and deadly weapon.

 Incas did not have swords but in hand to hand fighting they used wooden clubs tipped with stone or bronze.